18F/confidential-survey/README.md

 - flavor:chocolate|topping:coconut 2
 and so on...

 Be careful: This functionality is meant for very broad intersections like `engineering/non-engineering` AND `gender` for instance.
-Fine-grained intersections could harm the privacy of individuals
+Finer-grained intersections that span many fields and result in only a few responses could harm the privacy of individuals.

 This program has the following components:
 - A simple single-table DB schema for storing the counters